High Speed Current Collection Project

 Class 37 at 114MP A six coach pantograph test train headed by Class 37 No: 37067 heads north down the gradient past 114MP.
 These tests in 1982 were carried out to establish the performance of two pantographs running at various different spacings.

-Class 37 passing the hut As part of the tests another variation of train formation sees the two lab coaches marshalled together with the Class 37 on another trip down the straight.
+Class 37 passing the hut As part of the tests another variation of train formation sees the two Lab coaches marshalled adjacent to each other with the Class 37 on another trip down the straight.

 Tea break The test train stands at 114 MP whilst the on-board computers are set up and the crew have a brew.
 Neither pantograph is raised on the test coaches Lab 1 and Lab 6 'Prometheus' RDB975422